vectordotdev/vector/website/docs/reference/sources/statsd.md

 ### Timestamp

-You'll notice that each metric contains a `timestamp` field.
-This is an optional descriptive field that represents when the metric was received.
-It helps to more closely represent the metric's time in situations here it can be used.
+StatsD protocol does not provide support for sending metric timestamps.
+You'll notice that each parsed metric is assigned a `null` timestamp, which is a special value which means "a real time metric" (not historical one).
+Normally such `null` timestamps will be substrituted by current time by downstream sinks or 3rd party services during sending/ingestion.
 See the [metric][docs.data-model.metric] data model page for more info.

 [docs.configuration#environment-variables]: /docs/setup/configuration/#environment-variables